-Evidence of funding is usually a copy of the face sheet of the grant, contract, or cooperative agreement.
+Evidence of funding is usually a copy of the grant, contract, or cooperative agreement.
 If the study is funded internally, then a signed letter from someone in the organization who can verify sufficient funds to cover the cost of the data should be supplied.
 For example, the letter may come from a college dean, the chair of a department, or a financial staff member (it cannot come from the Principal Investigator).

 - The organization listed as the User/Requestor on the DUA should be the same organization that has received funding.

 - If your study is federally funded, please submit the Notice of Grant Award (NOGA) citing the current budget period.

 - If you are submitting a letter, please only provide an unsigned, draft document in Word format at the onset of your request.